playnet-public/gocmd-template/README.md

 Build output is being sent to `./build/`.

 If you only package one tool this might seam slightly redundant but this is meant to provide consistence over all projects.
-To simplify this, you can simply call `make maketarget` when only one tool is located beneath `bin`.
+To simplify this, you can simply call `make maketarget` when only one tool is located beneath `cmd`.
 If there are more than one, this won't do anything (including not return 1) so be careful.

 ## Dependency Management